How to turn on central heating

 The thermostat is a device that helps control the temperature in your home.
 It consists of a temperature sensor that detects the current temperature and a control panel that allows you to adjust the desired temperature setting.

-See also How to get a vat receipt from amazon
+See also How to make kindling

 To set the thermostat temperature, follow these steps: